 Most Americans say more changes are needed to achieve racial equality.
 If blacks and whites are in contention about the main factors holding black people back, different views are also shared about equality among blacks across demographic regions.
 When asked why black people in the U.S. may have a more difficult time attaining success than whites, 58 percent of Americans point to family instability is the reason that black people in the U.S. may have a more difficult attaining success than whites.
 Some cite lack of jobs is the reason that blacks in the U.S. may have a more difficult time attaining success than whites.
 Racial discrimination is common though the reason that blacks in the U.S. may have a more difficult attaining success than whites, while some think little motivation to work, or at work is the major factor.

 Most Americans say prejudice, rather than institutional, racism is the greatest problem for blacks.
 When asked about discrimination in the U.S. today, the prejudice of individuals is mentioned as a greater problem.
 Blacks are purportedly more divided; yet indicate that the prejudice of individuals is far more prevalent than discrimination innate to institutions and laws.
 How blacks experience discrimination is shown here in statistical reporting, with results showing exceptional bias at the institutional level:

-- 84 percent African-Americans are treated less fairly by the police.
+- 84 percent of African-Americans are treated less fairly by the police.